Campus Construction Update: Garcelon Field renovation, week of June 7

 Watch live video from Garcelon Field.
 Text continues below the video:

-Mike Gustin of Physical Plant, project manager for the Garcelon renovation, tells us that it took a mere two and a half days to knock down and haul off the old wood-and-steel stands.
+Mike Gustin of Facility Services, project manager for the Garcelon renovation, tells us that it took a mere two and a half days to knock down and haul off the old wood-and-steel stands.
 That quick and definitive operation launched a construction project that will see the playing surface in place by the beginning of football practice in August; the new Musco field lights and grandstand done in September; and the entire project wrapped up in time for Parents & Family Weekend and the first home football game, vs. Williams on Oct.
 9.

 The day the grandstand demolition was started, general contractor R.A.D.
 Sports of Rockland, Mass., also began rototilling the Garcelon turf, drawing flocks of birds to snarfle down the exposed worms.
 The first of several steps in preparing the field for the FieldTurf, the rototilling made it easier to strip away the existing natural turf (which has been stockpiled at the college’s Strawberry Avenue storage facility and will be recycled).